 Folder Options, otherwise known as File Explorer Options, has been around in Windows for a long time.
 You still have many of the old features available that Folder Options has always given, but there are new features available at your disposal in Windows 10 now as well.
-It’ll take you some time to flick through them all and find which ones are useful to you, but you shouldn’t close the article without at least checking them out as there are many that are beneficial to different people—like the option to change the number of clicks required to open folder if you have arthritis, for example.
+It’ll take you some time to flick through them all and find which ones are useful to you, but you shouldn’t close the article without at least checking them out as many are beneficial to different people, like the option to change the number of clicks required to open folder if you have arthritis, for example.

 How to Open File Explorer Options in Windows 10

 The Windows 10 operating system gives you a few different ways to get to the Folder Options so you can then configure it to suit your needs.
 Navigating to the Folder Options from the Control Panel has been around for many Windows versions, and it’s available for Windows 10, too.
 You can also get the Folder Options open directly from File Explorer as well which is the quickest way of going about it if you already have the File Explorer open.

 Here is how you can open File Explorer Options (which is the same as folder Options, just named differently) from the Control Panel in Windows 10:

 You can open the Folder Options from the Control Panel in Windows 10.
 To do it this way, open the Control Panel so that it is showing the classic view with the smaller icons and then click on the File Explorer Options link from the main menu.

 Here is how you can open Folder Options from the File Explorer ribbon in Windows 10:

 You can also open the Folder Options and check out its configurations from the File Explorer ribbon.
 To get there, head to the Start menu > File Explorer in the left pane > View > Options > Change folder and search options.